 Kone has 1.1 million units in operation every day, all of which need to be kept running safely.
 The company’s field service engineers make 70,000 maintenance visits a day, and, in a presentation on customer centricity in manufacturing, Green confirmed that Kone could not achieve these numbers without Salesforce.

 Here’s a quick run-down of the technology Kone is using.
-The company’s physical lift, elevator and door units are connected to the internet via the IBM Cloud, Bluemix and the IBM Watson IoT platform (for further detail see here).
+The company’s physical elevators are being connected to the internet via the IBM Cloud, Bluemix and the IBM Watson IoT platform (for further detail see here).
 Kone began working with Salesforce in 2006, starting out with the Sales Cloud as its CRM, as well as Service Cloud and Marketing Cloud.
 As part of an upgrade to its customer service capabilities, Kone has since adopted Salesforce Service Cloud Lightning and Field Service Lightning, rebuilding its entire field service system.

 The agreement covers four areas of field service management: Scheduling and dispatch; field mobility; data asset management; and call centers.
 Kone is piloting the system this year and hopes to roll the system out across its whole business by 2018.

 Kone is already benefiting from its connected units, however.
-In this system, the live data from Kone’s connected units flows into the cloud where Watson crunches the data and pushes the insights into the CRM for its 25,000 field service engineers to act upon.
+In the future, this system will enable the live data from Kone’s connected units to flow into the cloud where Watson crunches the data and pushes the insights into the CRM for its 20,000 field service engineers to act upon.

-Using the mixture of IBM and Salesforce technology, Kone’s engineers can recognize which problem has a more urgent need and communicate with the customer accordingly.
-It can also be used to predict when units might need maintenance.
+Using the mixture of IBM and Salesforce technology, Kone’s engineers can recognize which problem has a more urgent need and the platforms can also be used to predict when units might need maintenance, and which experts are available to service them.

 The upgrade is about moving from having a black box (lift) that is disconnected and field service engineers that are reactive to being more connected, cognitive and predictive.
 Green admits that Kone still has some way to go to connect all of its 1.1 million devices, but the company is making progress.
 Soon, Kone will integrate artificial intelligence into the system through Salesforce Einstein “as an augmentation of the field service capabilities” by acting as a guide to the engineer, too.